 12.11.8 Adjusting the black level of the images

 Why black level adjustment

 For dark images, the overlap zone will be brighter then the rest of the images.
-Typically for DLP projectors, next to the overlap zone, a brighter area is recognized.
-This area is known as a DLP leakage area.
-This area must also be exclude for the black level adjustment.
-Therefore we can rise the black level of the remaining image (excluding the overlap zone and the DLP leakage area).
+Therefore we can rise the black level of the remaining image (excluding the overlap zone).